fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 }
 ```

-The current code of the application can be found from [github](https://github.com/fullstackopen-2019/graphql-phonebook-frontend/tree/part8-6), branch <i>part8-6</i>.
+The current code of the application can be found on [Github](https://github.com/fullstackopen-2019/graphql-phonebook-frontend/tree/part8-6), branch <i>part8-6</i>.

 ### Adding a token to a header